warre333/ExtensionWebshopPlatform/Documentation/Journal.md

+04/03: I will be testing Storybook.
+03/03: Querying of the products for the webshop.
+The products are shown on the webshop page.
+26/02: Set up Storybook, I will be testing this for a while to see if it is useful for the project.
+22/02: Put the authentication in a context provider.
+This way I can use the authentication in the whole application and is it easier to understand.
+20/02: The first webshop UI is made.
+19/02 (school projects started): Function to retrieve a store by the slug.
+12/02: Fixed problem with whitespaces in the template rendering.
 11/02: Tailwind configuration for liquid templates.
 10/02: Started on the webshop page.
 Webshops are shown on a subdomain with their slug.
 This will render a default liquid template.
 09/02: Continued with making the application responsive.